radiantearth/stac-spec/collection-spec/collection-spec.md

 **license**: Collection's license(s) as a SPDX [License identifier](https://spdx.org/licenses/).
 Alternatively, use `proprietary` (see below) if the license is not on the SPDX license list or `various` if multiple licenses apply.
 In all cases links to the license texts SHOULD be added, see the `license` link relation type.
 If no link to a license is included and the `license` field is set to `proprietary`, the collection is private, and consumers have not been granted any explicit right to use the data.

 **summaries**: You can optionally summarize the potential values that are available as part of the `properties` in STAC Items.
 Summaries are used to inform users about values they can expect from items without having to crawl through them.
-It also helps do fully define collections, especially if they don't link to any Items.
+It also helps to fully define collections, especially if they don't link to any Items.
 A summary for a field  can be specified in two ways:

 1. A set of all distinct values in an array: The set of values must contain at least one element and it is strongly recommended to list all values.
 If the field summarizes an array (e.g. `instruments`), the field's array elements of each Item must be merged to a single array with unique elements.